Generated forested tailwater and boulder-run scene representing the Deerfield River near Charlemont, Massachusetts, not an exact location photo

 If generation or crowding ruins the upper Deerfield plan, the lower Deerfield, Westfield, or Millers can be better uses of the rest of the day.

-Use current Massachusetts freshwater regulations and the Deerfield catch-and-release map before fishing.
-The upper special-regulation reach is artificial lures only and all fish must be released.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Use current Massachusetts freshwater rules and the Deerfield catch-and-release map before fishing.
+The upper special fishing rule reach is artificial lures only and all fish must be released.

 Fife Brook Dam access